You may be told you have a high risk of developing a certain type of cancer because:

-- You might have had a genetic test that showed you have a gene mutation.
+- you had a genetic test that found an inherited cancer gene

 Living with uncertainty